Hardback

 More Information

-Beginning with a foundational overview of the principles of jurisdiction in international law as well as identifying current challenges to those principles, chapters then analyse the ways in which extraterritorial jurisdiction operates and is regulated in China, Japan and South Korea respectively.
-Danielle Ireland-Piper contextualizes contemporary issues within a historical narrative of each country, exploring areas of convergence and divergence between them and the relationships between domestic and international law in the region.
+Beginning with a foundational overview of the principles of jurisdiction in international law, as well as identifying current challenges to those principles, subsequent chapters analyse the ways in which extraterritorial jurisdiction operates and is regulated in China, Japan, and South Korea.

-Beginning with a foundational overview of the principles of jurisdiction in international law as well as identifying current challenges to those principles, chapters then analyse the ways in which extraterritorial jurisdiction operates and is regulated in China, Japan and South Korea respectively.
-Danielle Ireland-Piper contextualizes contemporary issues within a historical narrative of each country, exploring areas of convergence and divergence between them and the relationships between domestic and international law in the region.
+Beginning with a foundational overview of the principles of jurisdiction in international law, as well as identifying current challenges to those principles, subsequent chapters analyse the ways in which extraterritorial jurisdiction operates and is regulated in China, Japan, and South Korea.